Final farewell to UN's Kofi Annan at Ghana state funeral - AFP

 Annan was awarded the Nobel Peace Prize in 2001, as the world was reeling from the September 11 terror attacks in the United States, jointly with the UN "for their work for a better organised and more peaceful world".

-Opera singer and UN goodwill ambassador Barbara Hendricks, who performed at his Nobel ceremony, on Thursday sang the civil rights anthem "Oh, Freedom".

-Annan, a proud African, whom Nelson Mandela called "my leader", left the post as one of the most popular -- and recognisable -- UN chiefs in history, and was considered a "diplomatic rock star" in international circles.
+Annan, a proud African whom Nelson Mandela called "my leader", left the post as one of the most popular -- and recognisable -- UN leaders ever, and was considered a "diplomatic rock star" in international circles.

 Global renown